dafny-lang/dafny/docs/DafnyRef/Types.md

 required and will not be inferred.

-Unlike method and function declarations, a field declaration cannot be given at the top level.
-Fields can be declared in either a class or a trait.
+Unlike method and function declarations, a field declaration is not permitted as a member of a module, even though there is an implicit class.
+Fields can be declared in either an explicit class or a trait.
 A class that inherits from multiple traits will have all the fields declared in any of its parent traits.